 14- Playing with multiples of numbers:

 You can play this game as a group.
-Just decide that the game is a multiple of a number like as 5.
+Just decide that the game is a multiple of a number like 5.
 Group members start counting numbers.
-The person who has to say a multiple of 5 must use a word like "escape" or he will have to leave the game.
+The person who has to say a multiple of 5 must use a word like "escape," or he will have to leave the game.
 The game continues until one person wins.

 15- ball-carrying race by spoon:

-16- Throwing ball to the goal:
+16- Throwing a ball to the goal:

-In this game you need several bottles and several balls.
+In this game, you need several bottles and several balls.
 After placing the empty bottles next to each other, stand at a certain distance from the bottles.
 Then you can throw several balls towards the bottles.
 The person who can hit more bottles with the ball will win.
-This game strengthens the skills of aiming, focusing and throwing.
+This game strengthens the skills of aiming, focusing, and throwing.

 17- Chess game: